Small Group Conversations

 What happens at a Small Group session?

 At a typical session, we start with a “check in,” sharing, as we choose, something currently going on in our lives.
-The group’s facilitator then provides a set of focus readings, which we read together, followed by conversation.
+The group’s facilitator then provides some focus readings, which we read together, followed by conversation.
 We try to listen carefully and take time to reflect as we respond to others - there may even be brief periods of silence.
-Sharing our thoughts, feelings, and experiences - sometimes serious and searching, sometimes even humorous - leaves us feeling connected with each other, glad we came, and looking forward to meeting again.
+Sharing our thoughts, feelings, and experiences - sometimes serious and searching, sometimes light and even humorous - leaves us feeling connected with each other, glad we came, and looking forward to meeting again.

 Each series of Small Groups offers a range of focus readings for reflection and in-depth conversation.
-Those this Spring include:
+Here are some examples from our fall sessions: